Krixnor/Krixnor/README.md

 - 👋 Hi, I’m @Krixnor
-- 👀 I’m interested in Data science,Excel
+- 👀 I’m interested in Web Dev, Data science
-- 🌱 I’m currently learning python 🐍,Excel 📊
+- 🌱 I’m currently advancing my knowledge on python🐍
 - 💞️ I’m looking to collaborate on python
 - 📫 How to reach me on
+- Currently mastering web dev

 <!---
 Krixnor/Krixnor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.